Trait leadership: Criticisms of trait leadership

 Although there has been an increased focus by researchers on trait leadership, this theory remains one of the most criticized theories of leadership.
-Over the years, many reviewers of trait leadership theory have commented that this approach to leadership is “too simplistic” (Conger & Kanugo, 1998), and “futile” (House & Aditya, 1997).
-Additionally, scholars have noted that trait leadership theory usually only focuses on how leader effectiveness is perceived by followers (Lord et al., 1986) rather than a leader's actual effectiveness (Judge et al., 2009).
-Because the process through which personality predicts the actual effectiveness of leaders has been relatively unexplored (Ng, Ang, & Chan, 2008), these scholars have concluded that personality currently has low explanatory and predictive power over job performance and cannot help organizations select leaders who will be effective (Morgeson & Ilies, 2007).
-Furthermore, Derue and colleagues (2011) found that leader behaviors are more predictive of leader effectiveness than are traits.
+Over the years, many reviewers of trait leadership theory have commented that this approach to leadership is "too simplistic", and "futile".
+Additionally, scholars have noted that trait leadership theory usually only focuses on how leader effectiveness is perceived by followers rather than a leader's actual effectiveness.
+Because the process through which personality predicts the actual effectiveness of leaders has been relatively unexplored. these scholars have concluded that personality currently has low explanatory and predictive power over job performance and cannot help organizations select leaders who will be effective.
+Furthermore, Derue et al found that leader behaviors are more predictive of leader effectiveness than are traits.

-Another criticism of trait leadership is its silence on the influence of the situational context surrounding leaders (Ng et al., 2008).
-Stogdill (1948) found that persons who are leaders in one situation may not be leaders in another situation.
-Complementing this situational theory of leadership, Murphy (1941) wrote that leadership does not reside in the person, and it usually requires examining the whole situation.
+Another criticism of trait leadership is its silence on the influence of the situational context surrounding leaders.
+Stogdill found that persons who are leaders in one situation may not be leaders in another situation.
+Complementing this situational theory of leadership, Murphy wrote that leadership does not reside in the person, and it usually requires examining the whole situation.
 In addition to situational leadership theory, there has been growing support for other leadership theories such as transformational, transactional, charismatic, and authentic leadership theories.
-These theories have gained popularity because they are more normative than the trait and behavioral leadership theories (Schaubroeck, Lam, & Cha, 2007).
+These theories have gained popularity because they are more normative than the trait and behavioral leadership theories.

-Further criticisms include the failure of studies to uncover a trait or group of traits that are consistently associated with leadership emergence or help differentiate leaders from followers (Kenny & Zacarro, 1983).
+Previously, studies failed to uncover a trait or group of traits that are consistently associated with leadership emergence or help differentiate leaders from followers, but more recent research supports a link between narcissism and the emergence of leadership.
 Additionally, trait leadership's focus on a small set of personality traits and neglect of more malleable traits such as social skills and problem solving skills has received considerable criticism.
-Lastly, trait leadership often fails to consider the integration of multiple traits when studying the effects of traits on leader effectiveness (Zaccaro, 2007).
+Lastly, trait leadership often fails to consider the integration of multiple traits when studying the effects of traits on leader effectiveness.